API Reference

 200 OK

 Success.
-Body contains score, quality, flags, recommended_action.
+Body contains score, quality, risk_flags, positive_signals, recommended_action.

 Best practices